vharg/Ashfall-AirportDisruption/README.md

 - Use predict function to obtain linear predictor for continuous HIM values (line 61)
 - clmpred_log_IS5$eta2 represents the linear predictor for P(IS<x), and it is indexed using column numbers
 - Apply the appropriate inverse link function to the linear predictor (pnorm for probit) to obtain probabilities
+- If there are additional IS i.e. IS6 and above, duplicate lines 67-71 and edit the IS and column index accordingly
 - 'mean' gives the probabilities of equalling or exceeding each IS (y-axis) for the fragility curves
 - 'lwr' and 'upr' gives the 68% confidence interval for each curve (due to uncertainty in the model parameters; set se.fit = TRUE in predict function to obtain standard errors)